LottoDapp/lotto-cli/README.md

-      --dc, --displayConfiguration  Display the configuration (contract and http addresses) --di, --displayInformation    Display information from indexer and smart contracts --ch, --checks                Check if the grants and the configuration in the smart contracts have been set --pa, --participate           Test the participation
+      --dc, --displayConfiguration  Display the configuration (contract and http addresses) --di, --displayInformation    Display information from indexer and smart contracts --ch, --checks                Check if the grants and the configuration in the smart contracts have been set --dn, --drawNumbers           Draw the numbers (query the phat contract) --cw, --checkWinners          Check the winners (query the phat contract) --net, --network              Specify the network
-      --bo, --botIndex              Index for the bot
-      --dn, --drawNumbers           Draw the numbers (query the phat contract) --cw, --checkWinners          Check the winners (query the phat contract) --net, --network              Specify the network